Etheric Studies Glossary of Terms

 Spirit: As common usage, spirit refers to the vital principle or animating force of life; the indestructible essence of self-conscious life.
 The word spirit is often used to describe a discarnate person.
 The more correct term for a person who has transitioned from a physical lifetime is a personality that is in spirit or a discarnate person.

-Spiritual: Spiritual relates to the high ideals often associated with being religious.
+Spiritual: “Spiritual” relates to the high ideals often associated with being religious.
 Here, spiritual is intended in a more objective sense of understanding rather than believing.
 Thus, spiritual maturity means developed understanding about the nature of reality.
-Spiritual maturity is a process and not an event.

 Spirituality: Spirituality is the point of view associated with seeking to gain spiritual maturity.
 It is also the state of spiritual maturity.